JuliaAI/MLJ.jl/README.md

   composite models with nested parameters.
 Tuning implemented as a wrapper, allowing composition with other meta-algorithms. &#10004;

-- Hyperparameter tuning using gradient descent via automatic differentiation (for learning algorithms written in Julia).
+- Option to tune hyperparameters using gradient descent and automatic differentiation (for learning algorithms written in Julia).

 - Data agnostic: Train models on any data supported by the Queryverse